pulumi/docs/reference/component-tutorial.md

     Since we want a stack output for `bucketName`, we create a stack output of the component output property `folder.bucketName`.

-1. Run `pulumi update`.
+1. Run `pulumi up`.
 The output of `console.log` is printed in the "Diagnostics" section.
 Note the parent-child relationship between the resources that have been created.

 1. Verify the bucket exists by using the AWS Console or CLI: